 It was catering dinner parties that lead me to develop a blender method to make mini vanilla bean creme brûlée.
 Using the blender makes it easier and faster to make from a few to dozens.
 My recipe makes 12-13 two-ounce creme brulees.
 The mini size allows guests to satisfy their sweet tooth with a few sweet bites without overdoing following a big meal.
 No dessert guilt!

-How to Make Creme Brûlée: Blender Method
+How to Make Creme Brûlée (blender method)

 Add all of the ingredients to the blender and blend on the lowest speed for one minute, long enough for the sugar to dissolve.
 Do not blend on high speed as you will aerate the liquid custard, develop unwanted bubbles and the texture will not be right.

-Tips and Tools For Making Creme Brulee
+Tips and Tools For Success

 - Bake in a large flat-bottomed baking pan such as a roasting pan so the ramekins sit totally flat.